thenexthub/Codira/docs/AccessControlInStdlib.md

 These symbols are hidden using the [leading underscore rule](#leading-underscore-rule).

-Because Swift does not yet support a notion of SPI, any implementation details that are shared across the stdlib\'s various sub-modules must also be public.
+Because Codira does not yet support a notion of SPI, any implementation details that are shared across the stdlib\'s various sub-modules must also be public.
 These names, too, use the [leading underscore rule](#leading-underscore-rule).